Ulitkad/mcStats-parser/README.md

     stats,minecraft:custom,minecraft:jump

 4. **Pass it to the script**
-    Use that full path as the --pars value:
+    Use that full path as the --params value:
     ```bash
-    python script.py --stats path/to/stats --usercache path/to/usercache.json --pars stats,minecraft:custom,minecraft:jump
+    python script.py --stats path/to/stats --usercache path/to/usercache.json --params stats,minecraft:custom,minecraft:jump
     ```